North 16th St & West Broadway Street

 This fenced park has a shaded picnic area and an open play area.

 This 2-acre park north of Shawnee Street has shaded picnic areas, a playground, an open area, and a basketball court.

 There is a shaded playground and picnic area in this 1.5-acre park.
 There is also a ballfield and an open play area.

 This 2-acre park is named after early Park Superintendent George Palmer.
 You will find shaded and sunny picnic areas, a playground, open play area, and two fishing lakes.

 This park offers a playground and sprayground with picnic areas, basketball courts, baseball/softball practice area, and soccer goals.
 Walking trails and outdoor fitness equipment are available as well.

 2300 Military Boulevard

-This facility is an open 10-acre area with soccer fields.
+This facility is an open 10-acre open field.
 A trail head and parking are available for Centennial Trail users.

 South 24th Street & Elgin Street